Ada de Warenne, Queen Mother of Scotland

 Born in 1142, Malcolm succeeded to the crown at the age of 11 as Malcolm IV.
 Also known as Malcolm the Maiden, he died, unmarried, at Jedburgh in December 1165.
 Ada had been trying to arrange a suitable bride for him when he died.

-He was succeeded by Ada’s 2nd son, William I the Lion.
-William was one of the longest reigning king of Scots in history, ruling for 49 years.
+He was succeeded by Ada’s second son, William I the Lion.
+William was one of the longest reigning kings of Scots in history, ruling for 49 years.
 He married Ermengarde de Beaumont, a granddaughter of Henry I of England by his illegitimate daughter, Constance.
-William and Ermengarde had 3 daughters and a son, who succeeded his father as Alexander II in 1214.
-Their 2 eldest daughters, Margaret and Isabella, are mentioned in Magna Carta.
+William and Ermengarde had three daughters and a son, who succeeded his father as Alexander II in 1214.
+Their two eldest daughters, Margaret and Isabella, are mentioned in a clause of Magna Carta.
 They became hostages of King John following the treaty of Norham in 1209; the English king had promised to marry at least one of them to his son, the future King Henry III, and to find a suitable husband for the other.
 Both girls married English nobles – eventually.
 Their brother, Alexander II, married Henry III’s sister, Joan, but the marriage was childless.

-Of the 3 daughters, Matilda died young, in 1152.
-Ada of Huntingdon married Floris III, Count of Holland, in 1161.
-She had 4 sons and 4 daughters before the count died at Antioch while on the 3rd Crusade, in 1190.
-Ada’s great-great-grandson, Floris V, Count of Holland, was one of the 13 Competitors for the Scots crown in 1291.
-Margaret married Conan IV, Duke of Brittany and Earl of Richmond in 1160.
+Of the three daughters, Matilda died young, in 1152, the same year as her father, meaning poor Ada faced a double grief, of losing a husband and a daughter in one year.
+Ada’s namesake, Ada of Huntingdon married Floris III, Count of Holland, in 1161.
+She had four sons and four daughters before the count died at Antioch while on the Third Crusade, in 1190.
+The younger Ada’s great-great-grandson, Floris V, Count of Holland, was one of the Thirteen Competitors for the Scots crown in 1291.
+Lastly, Margaret married Conan IV, Duke of Brittany and Earl of Richmond in 1160.
 She was the mother of Constance, Duchess of Brittany, wife of Henry II’s son Geoffrey and mother of the tragic Arthur of Brittany who was murdered by King John, and Eleanor, the Pearl of Brittany who spent all her adult life in ‘honourable imprisonment’ in England.

 220px-St_Martin's_Kirk,_Haddington_03